notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 #### [2135] **NPPM_GETBOOKMARKID**
 *Returns the bookmark marker ID.
 This allows plugins to choose an ID different from the bookmark marker ID, or to intentionally make use of the bookmark marker ID.
+The plugin authors are encouraged to use this API (instead of using the static number from Notepad++ source code) to get bookmark marker ID dynamically.
+It garantees plugins get always the right bookmark marker ID even it's been changed through the different Notepad++ versions.
 (New to v8.4.7)*

 **Parameters**: